CLI reference

 <vendor/package>Package identifier, e.g. acme/router-eval

---target <target>Installation target: cursor, claude-code, codex, generic.
+--target <target>Installation target: cursor, claude-code, codex, gemini-cli, windsurf, generic.
 Auto-detected if not specified.auto

 --auto-buyAutomatically purchase the package if not already owned